zsofiasomlai/pbx-group-security/content/page/code-of-conduct.md

 ---
-title       : "Working Sessions - Code of Conduct" banner      : "/img/pbx-gs/pbx-gs-logo.png"
+title       : Working Sessions - Code of Conduct banner      : /img/pbx-gs/pbx-gs-logo.png
-image       : "/img/blog/Photoboxgroup_wearehiringRGB.png"
+image       : /img/blog/Photoboxgroup_wearehiringRGB.png
-url         : "/code-of-conduct"
-description : "The key to these working sessions is their participatory nature.
-Unlike a conference setting, attendees are expected to immerse themselves in each working session."
+description : The key to these working sessions is their participatory nature.
+Unlike a conference setting, attendees are expected to immerse themselves in each working session.
 ---

 ### Expectations for Attendees